waldyrious/abyss/readme.md

 ## Command line ways to run:

-Don't really need to do this with WebStorm.
-WebStorm provides the best debugger.

 1. From the command line, `node --harmony server.js` to run.
 If you are on iojs, you don't need `--harmony`
 1. Run `node debug --harmony server.js` to use the debugger.
 The command line debugger is very easy to use and quite fast.
 If you are on iojs, you don't need `--harmony`.